Publishing Extensions

 I get 403 Forbidden (or 401 Unauthorized) error when I try to publish my extension?

-You may have changed your extension ID or publisher name.
-You can also manage your extensions directly on the Marketplace by going to the manage page.
-You can update or unpublish your extension from your publisher manage page.
+You may have changed your extension ID or publisher ID.
+You can also manage your extensions directly via the Visual Studio Marketplace publisher management page.
+For example, update or unpublish.

 Why does vsce not preserve file attributes?